Villa Kampen: Architecture

 Villa Kampen is in two floors with large, bright rooms.
-It's roofed in red glazed tile and the outer walls are bricks of lime and sandstone, plastered and originally painted white (grey today) with espalier.
+It is roofed in red glazed tile and the outer walls are bricks of lime and sandstone, plastered and originally painted white (grey today) with espalier.
 It sits on a foundation of granite and boulders and is topped with a hip roof.
 The roof has a cornice consisting of a canopy with visible rafters.
 There are two arched oriel windows in the front with a balcony between them and another, larger balcony in the back.
 The buildings is adorned with columns and many minor details in the brick-work testifying to Kampmanns background as a bricklayer.